jonathanengelbert/automated_geocoder/README.md

 # Automated Geocoder

-This program was first developed for the Urban Planning Department of the City and County of San Francisco,to facilitate the mapping of data provided via spreadsheets.
+This program was first developed for the Urban Planning Department of the City and County of San Francisco, to facilitate the mapping of data provided via spreadsheets.

 The program first standardizes addresses bases on standards set by the city for the city.
 It generates a new spreadsheet as output.
 It then proceeds to geocode(optionally) the newly generated spreadsheet, using two in-house geocoders.

 This script can be easily picked apart and modified to serve the same purpose in different environments, or using different datasets/software.

-##Last Modified
+## Last Modified

 The final version of this program was released 02/23/2018.
 Subsequent updates may follow as needed.

-##Functionality
+## Functionality

 1 -> Wipes out and compacts target geodatabase (I:\GIS\OASIS\Geocoder\geocoder.gdb)